liaoliaots/nestjs-redis/packages/redis/README.md

 <details>
   <summary>Click to expand</summary>

-If you encountered the error like following:
+If you encountered an error like the following:

 ```
 Nest can't resolve dependencies of the <provider> (?).
 Please make sure that the argument <unknown_token> at index [<index>] is available in the <module> context.